FRUITS TO KNOW AND LOVE

 Tulip-tree samaras

 Maple (Acer) samaras are famously doubled up, looking like little boomerangs.
 They eventually split apart, so some sources refer to them as “schizocarps” (a term I refer to reserve for the Apiaceae).
-This particular one is BOXELDER MAPLE; not the many-fruited raceme, and the acute angle formed by the two samaras.
+This particular one is BOXELDER MAPLE: note the many-fruited raceme, and the acute angle formed by the two conjoined samaras.

 boxelder maple samaras